 Ideal use case: AmLaw 100 and Big Four advisory deal weeks where the engagement is cross-border and the deal team prefers single-contract billing continuity across the NYC anchor and the London, Frankfurt, Hong Kong, Tokyo, or Sao Paulo legs; engagement teams whose principals run global travel cadences and require worldwide-consistent service standards across the deal cycle; AmLaw 100 partnerships and Big Four advisory engagement-management committees whose existing global procurement relationship with Carey is the structural binding constraint on operator selection; and deal teams whose cross-jurisdictional extension runs through international gateways where Carey’s directly operated or NLA-reference affiliate network exceeds the North American alternatives.

-EmpireCLS Worldwide is headquartered in Norwood, New Jersey, and runs a corporate-account-first orientation that anchors the operator’s structural position as the third-ranked operator in the AmLaw 100 and Big Four advisory deal-week index.
+EmpireCLS Worldwide is headquartered in Secaucus, New Jersey, and runs a corporate-account-first orientation that anchors the operator’s structural position as the ninth-ranked operator and the second of the two real external worldwide-network operators in the AmLaw 100 and Big Four advisory deal-week index.
 The bulge-bracket banking accounts — Morgan Stanley, Goldman Sachs, JPMorgan, Bank of America, Citi — and the Fortune 500 corporate-procurement overlap have constituted the operator’s primary book for the post-2010 period, and the dispatch desk runs against the deal-team retainer pricing structure rather than the retail or hospitality posture.
 AmLaw 100 firm-side and Big Four engagement-management committees that share procurement infrastructure with the bulge-bracket banking client base find structural continuity in operator selection where the same chauffeur platform handles the banker side, the client side, and the counsel side of a single deal engagement.

 The Manhattan-resident fleet is large enough to handle substantial corporate-account dispatch without affiliate-network handoffs; the New York fleet composition reflects the bulge-bracket and Fortune 500 corporate orientation with heavier weighting toward black sedan, S-Class, and executive SUV tiers and a more limited Sprinter exposure on a per-vehicle basis than Detailed Drivers, though the Sprinter dispatch capacity is structurally adequate for Big Four advisory all-hands logistics.